 There is no catch.
 Altrua Financial quotes you the lowest renewal rates, the first time you ask, without the hassle.
 It’s the first step to building trust in a long-term financial partnership.

 Top Renewal Rate Tips:

 - Often, at renewal time the existing lender will try and continue their client to lock in early.
-This is often a pressure tactic to help ensure that you, the client does not shop around for a better deal.
+This is often a pressure tactic to help ensure that you, the client do not shop around for a better deal.

 - There is no cost, and it takes very little effort for us to monitor your rate before renewal.
 For the small amount of work involved, the savings could be huge.

 As has been discussed, the entire process can take anywhere from 30 minutes to 3 hours of your time, and in the vast majority of cases, there is no cost to you, the borrower.
 The result of this process should be thousands of dollars in savings, and a mortgage that works for you over the next few years.

 The following will summarize some of what was mentioned above, and add some new information as well as an easy process to consider following for your mortgage renewal.